 Rasha is an early career researcher with a broad interest in social, behavioural and cross-cultural accounting research.
-Her PhD project offers valuable insights suggesting that policymakers and accounting regulators should develop consistent and comparable reporting requirements in nonprofit settings, which are increasingly governed by public trust and competitive funds .
-She has presented and published her work in a variety of well-established conference proceedings, including the European Accounting Association Congress (EAA); the Queen’s Center for Not-for-profit and Public Sector Research’s (CNPR) Conference on Accounting for the Public Sector at a Time of Crisis; and, the 6th Annual Conference of the UK & Ireland PRME Regional Chapter.
+Her research projects offer valuable insights suggesting that policymakers and accounting regulators should develop consistent and comparable reporting requirements in non-profit settings, which are increasingly governed by public trust and competitive funds.
+She has presented and published her work in a variety of well-established conference proceedings, including the European Accounting Association Congress (EAA); the Queen’s Centre for Not-for-profit and Public Sector Research’s (CNPR) Conference on Accounting for the Public Sector at a Time of Crisis; and the 6th Annual Conference of the UK & Ireland PRME Regional Chapter.

-Rasha is the Accounting & Finance discipline representative of the UDSB’s Principles of Responsible Management Education (PRME) Committee and the Equality, Diversity, and Inclusion (EDI) Committee.
-She is also one of the University Advisers for the Enactus Student Society.
+Rasha is also one of the University Advisers for the Enactus Student Society.
 Rasha has more than five years teaching experience at both UG and PG levels and has been recognised as an Associate Fellow of the Higher Education Academy (HEA).
-She started to teach at an early stage of her PhD and has been involved in a series of modules including Financial Accounting, Management Accounting, Business Context and Operations and Government Accounting.
+She has been involved in a series of modules including Financial Accounting, Management Accounting, Business Context and Operations and Government Accounting.